Master’s in Data Science Programs in New Mexico

 Enchanted by the prospect of earning a data science degree in New Mexico?
-Peruse our list of graduate degrees and certificates to get started.
-Or keep reading for an exploration of the state’s unparalleled job market, big scholarships, and welcoming professional communities for data scientists.
+Keep reading for an exploration of the state’s job market, big scholarships, and professional communities for data scientists.

 Studying Data Science in New Mexico

-With two National Laboratories in the state, New Mexico schools have a recruiting advantage for research-minded graduate students.
+New Mexico has two National Laboratories in the state.
 One, Los Alamos National Laboratory (LANL), runs the Exascale Computing Project, which is dedicated to making better models and simulations with more data but less time.
 The other, Sandia National Laboratories in Albuquerque, has established the Advanced Simulation and Computing (ASC) program dedicated to predicting the effect of nuclear weapons on the environment.
 It falls under the lab’s computing and information science wing, which is creating supercomputers at scale.

 NMC isn’t the only active network in the state.
 University-based data scientists working on healthcare applications of big data can join the bioinformatics team at New Mexico IDeA Networks of Biomedical Research Excellence (INBRE).
 Studying under a participating professor at New Mexico Highlands University, San Juan College, UNM or Northern New Mexico University may expose you to some cutting-edge genetic research.
 For instance, INBRE’s Sequencing and Bioinformatics Core (SBC) in Santa Fe falls under the National Center for Genome Resources, which created the first genome sequence database back in 1994.